rjrouquette/gpsdo/fpm-test/README.md

 ## Results

 The RMSE error of temperature compensation is 2.81 ppb.
 Worst compensation error is 24.5 ppb.
-Long-term bias is 0.091 ppt.
+Long-term bias is 0.091 ppb.

 ```
 loaded 2844044 data samples